-LED Watermelon lights vs Incandescent Lights: Which Upgrade is Better?
+LED Watermelon Lights vs Incandescent Lights: Which Upgrade is Better?

 Watermelon lights are commonly used for functional purposes like side marker lighting or cab roof lighting, and sometimes just for aesthetic appeal like grille accents or underglow effects.